pingswept/me30-website/content/logistics/syllabus.md

 ME 30, Electronics & Controls I

-## Office hours week of 11/4 (in Nolop)
+## Office hours week of 11/11 (in Nolop)

-To be posted...
+Kristen:
+* Tues.
+11/12, 3:30-5pm
+* Fri.
+11/15, 2:15-4:45pm

+Additional LA office hours to be posted on 11/11

-Brandon is also usually in Nolop 9 AM to 5 PM, unless he's teaching class or in a meeting, or it's a weekend
+Brandon: usually in Nolop 9 AM to 5 PM, unless he's teaching class or in a meeting, or it's a weekend

 Please reach out to an LA or an instructor if you want to make a separate appointment for help.